ttahelenius/ai-proxy-telegram-bot/README.md

 > [!NOTE]
 > The only required parameter is `Token` in `[TelegramBot]`.
 > Otherwise missing configurations will be ignored and their respective features deactivated.
+> Any number of AI configurations allowed, each responding to their own commands.
 > Changes in the config will activate at the next run.

 The features configured herein are documented in detail [here](#Features).